apptainer/singularity-userdocs/build_a_container.rst

 ``--remote``
 ============

-Singularity 3.0 introduces the ability to build a container on an external resource running a remote builder.
+apptainer 3.0 introduces the ability to build a container on an external resource running a remote builder.
 (The default remote builder is located at "https://cloud.sylabs.io/builder".)